 Weekly Ride Details

 The Week Night Race Series is exciting and fun training for riders of all levels.
-Choose your discipline (road or mountain–ITT and track races are run Thursdays) and your ability group and race for points.
+Choose your discipline (road or mountain-track races are run Thursdays) and your ability group and race for bragging rights.

 Give it everything you’ve got for a set of 4x5km intervals!
 Riders depart in 30s intervals timed by coach Corey.
 Meet at Wild Earth Cafe at 5:15 sharp to ride there and back (~80km round trip) or park at the Strathcona Olympiette Center.
 Intervals are held at the junction of TWP 520 and RR 221